JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Uploading Graphics/index.md

-## Uploading Graphics
+# Uploading Graphics

 !!!
 NOTE
 If you are looking to upload images for use in template graphics, soft buttons, or the menu, you can use the [ScreenManager](Displaying Information/Creating the User Interface).
-Other situations, such as `PerformInteraction`s, VR help lists, and turn by turn directions, are not currently covered by the `ScreenManager`. `PerformInteraction`s will be covered in v6.1.
+Other situations, such as VR help lists and turn by turn directions, are not currently covered by the `ScreenManager`.
 !!!

 You should be aware of these four things when using images in your SDL app:

 1. You may be connected to a head unit that does not have the ability to display images.
-1. You must upload images from your mobile device to the head unit before using them in a template.
+2. You must upload images from your mobile device to the head unit before using them in a template.
-1. Persistant images are stored on a head unit between sessions.
+3. Persistant images are stored on a head unit between sessions.
 Ephemeral images are destroyed when a session ends (i.e. when the user turns off their vehicle).
-1. Images can not be uploaded when the app's `hmiLevel` is `NONE`.
+4. Images can not be uploaded when the app's `hmiLevel` is `NONE`.
 For more information about permissions, please review [Getting Started/Understanding Permissions](Getting Started/Understanding Permissions).

 To learn how to use images once they are uploaded, please see [Displaying Information/Text, Images, and Buttons](Displaying Information/Text Images and Buttons).

-### Checking if Graphics are Supported
+## Checking if Graphics are Supported
 Before uploading images to a head unit you should first check if the head unit supports graphics.
 If not, you should avoid uploading unneccessary image data.
 To check if graphics are supported look at the `SDLManager`'s `registerResponse` property once the `SDLManager` has started successfully.

-#### Objective-C
+##### Objective-C
 ```objc
 __weak typeof (self) weakSelf = self;
 [self.sdlManager startWithReadyHandler:^(BOOL success, NSError * _Nullable error) {